SmithsonianWorkshops/2019-03-05-metabarcoding/Metabarcoding_with_Qiime/qiime2_tutorial.md

 A lot of the magic of this pipeline happens in [DADA2](https://benjjneb.github.io/dada2/) (the tutorial on that site is also very good).
 The program does several things: trim low quality areas of sequence, merge forward & reverse reads, detect chimeras (described below), and denoise the sequence (also described below).

 - Sequence trimming: we give at what base the forward and reverse reads should be trimmed.
 This is base don the visualization from the `qiime demux summarize` command.
-- Merge reads: For the region of the COI locus being seuquenced forward and reverse reads overlap to give the full length of the sequenced region.
+- Merge reads: For the region of the COI locus being sequenced forward and reverse reads overlap to give the full length of the sequenced region.
 The program takes the two reads and merges them into one full-length sequence of the locus.
 - Chimera detection: Chimeras are reads that are determined to contained sequence from two disparate pieces of DNA.
 This can be due to PCR or sequencing error.
 - Denoising: With amplicon sequencing you expect to sequence many copies of each PCR product.
 Due to sequencing (or PCR) error there can be small variations in the sequence.
 Denoising takes the sequence information and what is known about Illumina sequencing errors to detect and fix errors in a read.